Weapon X: 2002 ongoing series

 Weapon X is the name of a 28-issue ongoing series published by Marvel from 2002 to 2004, featuring the third installment of the Weapon X project.
 It was written by Frank Tieri, who previously wrote the ongoing Wolverine title and had created the group's most recent incarnation in the pages of said book.
-The series began in 2002 and quickly gained critical praise for its use of minor characters as well as reviving characters such as Cable, who at the time wasn't featured in a monthly title.
+The series began in 2002 and quickly gained critical praise for its use of minor characters as well as reviving characters such as Cable, who at the time was not featured in a monthly title.
 However, sales sagged following the removal of Cable from the book after the first year, on orders of Rob Liefeld, who was working on a new X-Force project.

 Frank Tieri was forced to drop nearly all of his subplots, including the introduction of a mutant concentration camp run by Mr. Sinister that featured many popular B-List mutant characters, and take the book into the controversial direction involving the introduction of X-23, and Wolverine and Sabretooth's quest to find the recently revived John Sublime.
 The new direction failed to catch on, mainly due to the books' over-exposure of Wolverine and the drastic change in tone of the book.
 It was cancelled with all of its storylines unresolved.